 Delete Highlighted Red Notes deletes all notes that are currently highlighted in red.
+Change Beat Resolution allows you to change the beat resolution of the current

 Change Beat Resolution allows you to change the beat resolution of the current beat.